hlandgarten/hlandgarten.github.io/_pages/about.md

 With BabyBlue, the IBM PC could suddenly run a vast library of software—immediately expanding its usefulness and accelerating its adoption.
 It was a bridge between computing generations and helped position the PC as a dominant platform in the years that followed.

+That device, and the recognition it received, was just one part of a journey rooted in curiosity, experimentation, and relentless problem-solving.

 ## Leading Techland Systems

 Following my time at XEDEX, I became **President of Techland Systems**, where I remained until 1985.
 Techland specialized in **protocol conversion systems**—the hardware and firmware bridges that allowed disparate computing systems to communicate with one another.